Jaylon Smith: Professional career

-Prior to his injury in the Fiesta Bowl, Smith was projected to be a top-five pick in the 2016 NFL Draft.
+Prior to his injury in the Fiesta Bowl, Smith was projected to be a top-five pick in the 2016 NFL draft.
 On January 11, 2016, Smith released a statement through Twitter announcing his decision to forgo his remaining eligibility and enter the 2016 NFL Draft.
 Smith attended the NFL Scouting Combine in Indianapolis in order to meet with teams, but was unable to participate in workouts due to his injury.
 On April 14, 2016, Smith was one of multiple prospects to undergo extensive medical evaluations as multiple teams were worried about the possibility of nerve damage.
 He received tests to objectively measure his nerve function.
 Smith attended a pre-draft visit with the San Francisco 49ers.
 At the conclusion of the pre-draft process, NFL draft experts and scouts projected Smith to be selected as early as the second round to as late as the sixth round.
 The majority of NFL draft experts projected him to be a third or fourth round pick.
 He was ranked the 10th best outside linebacker prospect in the draft by DraftScout.com and was ranked the 11th best linebacker by NFL analyst Mike Mayock.

 Dallas Cowboys

-2016
+2016 season

-The Dallas Cowboys selected Smith in the second round (34th overall) of the 2016 NFL Draft.
+The Dallas Cowboys selected Smith in the second round (34th overall) of the 2016 NFL draft.
 The Cowboys selected Smith after they unsuccessfully tried to trade their second (34th overall) and third round (67th overall) draft choices to move back into the first round of the 2016 NFL Draft to select quarterback Paxton Lynch.
 The selection of Smith by the Dallas Cowboys surprised many observers and the media as they gambled on Smith's ability to return from his serious left knee injury he suffered in his last college game.
 Smith was operated on by the Dallas Cowboys’ doctor, Dan Cooper.
 Smith was the fourth linebacker drafted in 2016.

 On May 20, 2016, the Dallas Cowboys signed Smith to a four-year, $6.49 million contract that includes $4.42 million guaranteed and a signing bonus of $2.92 million.

 Jared Dubin, a CBS Sports writer, stated in an article posted to CBSSports.com on June 29, 2016, that "The Cowboys are confident in their diagnosis because it was their team physician that did Smith's surgery."
 He also went on to point out that, since the team's physician was the one to do the surgery, the Cowboys had more up-to-date information than other teams.
 Dubin then continued by saying that the Cowboys were in dire need of a superstar like Jaylon Smith, and that they could not afford to lose such a valuable prospect.
 As expected, Smith was inactive for the entire 2016 NFL season as he recovered from his torn ACL and MCL.